 Approach to the Patient: Palpitations

 The principal goal in assessing patients with palpitations is to determine if the symptom is caused by a life-threatening arrhythmia.
 Patients with preexisting coronary artery disease (CAD) or risk factors for CAD are at greatest risk for ventricular arrhythmias as a cause for palpitations.
 In addition, the association of palpitations with other symptoms suggesting hemodynamic compromise, including syncope or lightheadedness, supports this diagnosis.
-Palpitations caused by sustained tachyarrhythmias in patients with CAD can be accompanied by ...
+Palpitations caused by sustained tachyarrhythmias in patients with CAD can be accompanied by angina pectoris or dyspnea, and ...